Planning Your Trip to Cuba

 If you want to gain a broad (or special-interest) understanding of Cuba, then you’ll probably need to join an organized guided tour.
 Cuba’s state-run tour agencies offer day-long and multi-day excursions, with trained English-speaking guides to impart knowledge.
 Popular excursions from Havana visit tobacco country, Matanzas, Cienfuegos, and Trinidad.

 There are more specialized tours as well.
 These include culinary study tours, LGBT tours, Jewish heritage tours, and more.
 You can cruise around the island on a luxury yacht or take photography tours with National Geographic photographers that visit more remote parts of Cuba.
 Plus you can go bone-fishing or scuba diving in the little-visited Jardines de la Reina, boasting one of the world’s most pristine coral reef systems.
+In all events, U.S. residents will need to ensure that their participation involves sufficient “support for the Cuban people” activities.

 These tours can be a great way to meet like-minded people, and there’s something for every budget, from penny-pinchers to luxury travelers.